woozay/hajj-umrah/src/pages/index.md

 heading: Welcome to Nova Hajj Umrah
 subheading: We specialise in Hajj and Umrah trips
 about: >-
-  Based in Cardiff on City Road, the group leader Qari Ghulam Nabi Hafiz has been providing Hajj and Umrah services for over 25 years.
+  Based in Cardiff, the group leader Qari Ghulam Nabi Hafiz has been providing Hajj and Umrah services for over 25 years.
 This has allowed us to gain valuable contacts within Makkah and Medina.

   Before you set off, we provide numerous group meetings to educate you on what